frequenz-floss/frequenz-api-assets/README.md

 ## Key Features

-- Asset Retrieval: Provides programmatic access to a wide range of platform assets, including microgrids, gridpools, components, sensors, and connections.
+- Asset Retrieval: Provides programmatic access to a wide range of platform assets, including microgrids, gridpools, electrical components, and connections.
 - Data-Driven Optimization: Facilitates the development of applications that can read asset information and statuses for real-time decision making.
 - Scheduling Insights: Enables applications to understand and adapt to gridpool schedules for improved spot